pakmingwCorp/dialogflow-demo/bigqueryAdapter/README.md

 ## Getting Started

-The Bigquery Adapter listens in on a Cloud Pub Sub topic to stream events from Dialogflow into Bigquery.
+The Bigquery Adapter is a Cloud Function that listens in on a Cloud Pub Sub topic to stream events from Dialogflow into Bigquery.
 Use this to build your own custom BI instances.

 ## Prerequisites